VB114514/LCE_HOW_TO_CHANGE/README.md

 Chapter 2 will cover hex editing basics and the language file format.

 For now, your item will show its internal name in-game.
 We'll fix that soon.

+### Show your mettle
+1. Fork the `test` branch
+2. Follow Chapter 1 step by step
+3. Add something
+4. Submit a PR to `test` branch
+5. I'll check if it's playable and merge it

+Yes, you can literally add anything.
+That's the point.

+(If it crashes, open an Issue.
+We debug together.)